DSF15/GCD_Project/CodeBook.md

 * Subject: A unique indentifier for the participant in the experiments.
 Takes integer values 1 through 30.
 * Activity: 1=WALKING, 2=WALKING_UPSTAIRS, 3=WALKING_DOWNSTAIRS, 4=SITTING, 5=STANDING, 6=LAYING
 * 561 measurements recorded for each subject and activity.
-See *features_info.txt* for information on the names and descriptions of the measurement variables, how the data was collected and the units of measurement (a copy is available in this repo).
+See [features_info.txt](https://github.com/DSF15/GCD_Project/blob/master/features_info.txt) for information on the names and descriptions of the measurement variables, how the data was collected and the units of measurement.

 ## Data Transformations